syncfusion-content/xamarin-docs/Xamarin/Charts/charttypes.md

 {% endhighlight %}

-![BoxAndWhiskerSeries chart type in Xamarin.Forms Chart]

 ### SymbolType

-The [`SymbolType`] is display the outlier point that lie either below the lower whisker or above the upper whisker line.

-* [`SymbolType`]-used to change the rendering shape of outliers.
-The available shapes are [`Cross`], diamond, ellipse, hexagon, inverted triangle, pentagon, plus, rectangle and triangle.
+The [`SymbolType`] is  used to display the outlier point that lie either below the lower whisker or above the upper whisker line.
+The available symbols are [`Cross`], diamond, ellipse, hexagon, inverted triangle, pentagon, plus, rectangle and triangle.
 By default[`SymbolType`] value is [`Ellipse']

 The following code shows how to set the [`SymbolType`] value as [`Cross`]